phonetics-projects/.github/profile/README.md

 ## Phonetics Projects

-We (Keith Johnson and Ronald Sprouse) started this repository to host some phonetics software projects that we have been working on.
+We (Keith Johnson and Ronald Sprouse) started this project page to host some phonetics software projects that we have been working on.

 * Phonlab has software for phonetics research.
 * Corpus_utils has more general purpose routines that may be useful in a variety of research and programming contexts.